epfl-theos/tool-ml-layer-finder/README.md

 ## About the tool

 This tool allows users to upload the bulk crystal structure in several standard formats (or to choose from a few examples), and then layered structures are identified based on geometrical criteria.
-Finally, after generating features vectors representing the crystal structure, the tool uses a machine learning model to see if the crystal structure can be exfoliated or have high binding energy.
+Finally, after generating features vectors representing the crystal structure, the tool uses a machine-learning model to see if the crystal structure can be exfoliated or have high binding energy.

-The demonstrated outcome page includes relevant information on the structure (interactive visualizations of the bulk multilayer) and whether the structure is suitable for exfoliation or not.
-If yes, the corresponding two-dimensional materials are displayed.
+The output page includes relevant information on the structure (interactive visualizations of the bulk multilayer) and whether the structure is suitable for exfoliation or not based on the geometrical criteria.
+If yes, the corresponding two-dimensional layers are displayed.
+In addition, the machine-learning model is run to predict if the structure might actually have a low binding energy, and results are displayed.

 ## Online version
 This tool is deployed on the Materials Cloud "Tools" section [here](https://ml-layer-finder.materialscloud.io/), so you can use it without need of installation.